osb-group/osb-learn/programming/arrays_and_lists.rst

 Managing Lists
 --------------
 The biggest advantage with lists are the fact that we can add and remove elements.
-Of course, there allows for many more opportunities with lists.
+Of course, there are many more opportunities available with lists.
 We're going to be sharing various list methods that can be used to help manage the list, along with a comment explaining what it does to change the list.
 If you're working this inside a storybrew ``Generate`` method, feel free to add ``foreach`` loops with ``Log`` methods to keep track of the chaos for yourself.
 Think of this like having an appetizer sampler and trying various different things to see what you like.
 For a full list of methods a list can use, `check out MSDN's official documentation <https://msdn.microsoft.com/en-us/library/6sh2ey19(v=vs.110).aspx>`_.

 .. figure:: img/arrays_and_lists/appetizers.jpg
    :scale: 75%